Neuroimaging Informatics Tools and Resources Clearinghouse: Approach

 To meet the disparate needs of neuroimaging informatics developers and researchers, NITRC offers collaborative functionality like that found in platforms such as GitHub and SourceForge.
-To provide such functionality, we customized the open-source GForge project.
+To provide such functionality, they customized the open-source GForge project.
 Thus, within NITRC, each tool or resource has the option to offer descriptive content as well as use MediaWiki, CVS/SVN, bug tracking, news, and forums to distribute information and downloads.
 Housed on NITRC servers and linked out to existing Web sites, NITRC is the source for neuroimaging informatics tools and resources.

 Launched in 2007 with an agile programming schedule, the NITRC team continues to prioritize and implement functional and design enhancements to make the Web site even more accessible.
 While the scientific scope expands so do NITRC's Enhanced Services, which include its Image Repository to support image data sharing and its Computational Environment service on Amazon Marketplace to support the execution of complex computational analysis of image data.